 Giving short workshops is always difficult for me.
-On the one hand, I want that the participants can be more creative than if they would just assemble a prepared kit.
+On one hand, I want that the participants can be more creative than if they would just assemble a prepared kit.
 On the other hand, understanding and building takes time and patience.
-And building something from scratch when you’ve never worked with electronics before will barely produce exciting results in such a short time.
+And building something from scratch, when you’ve never worked with electronics before, will barely produce exciting results in such a short time.

-In the workshop, the participants have built little “Surprise Machines”, based on the “Surprise Controller”.
+In this workshop, the participants have built little “Surprise Machines”, based on the “Surprise Controller”.
 This was a preprogrammed microcontroller with a vast variety of possible behaviours.
-Depending on which peripherals are connected to which pins of the chip, it always behaved a little bit different.
+Depending on which peripherals were connected to which pins of the chip, the device could do different things.

-By preparing the chip in advance, I made it rather easy for the participants to build individual machines rather quick.
-So they could be creative in designing their device and still, everyone has built a little gadget rather fast.
-Depending on their individual skills, the little machines are different in their level of elaboration.
+By preparing the chip in advance, I made it easy for the participants to build individual machines rather quick.
+So they could all be creative in designing their device.
+Depending on the workshop participant's individual skills, the little machines were different in their level of elaboration.

 Many thanks go to the nice people of the Swiss Mechatronic Art Society for lending us all the solder equipment.
 Thanks to Migros Kulturprozent for inviting me and thanks to Kunstraum Walcheturm (Zürich) and [plug.in] (Basel) for hosting the workshop.